 A student wishing to request a review of a CBA item (question) must follow the reconsideration process, putting in writing the CBA item and the rationale for reconsideration.
 The faculty will review any requests for reconsideration.
-The student will be notified within one week of the decision regarding the request for the reconsideration.
+The student will be notified within one week of the decision regarding the request for reconsideration.
 At the time of a change to a question(s), any student that is affected by approved change(s), will have points adjusted for that exam (CBA).

-10.11c Pre-licensure Programs: Medication Calculation Competency-Based Assessment (CBA) Policy attempt, the student will be immediately withdrawn from the course (see Appendix O - Clinical Calculations Policy).
+10.11c Pre-licensure Programs: Medication Calculation Competency-Based Assessment (CBA) Policy

 The student must demonstrate 95% competency on each medication calculation CBA (exam) within three (3) attempts in specified courses.
 Until this competency is met, an "unsatisfactory grade" will be earned in clinical related to medication administration; thus, the student may NOT administer medications.
-If a student is not successful by the 3rd
+If a student is not successful by the 3rd attempt, the student will be immediately withdrawn from the course (see Appendix N - Clinical Calculations Policy).